Blind Cricket Off Field Regulations

 A club should maintain a safeguarding policy in line with current best practice and appoint a duly qualified officer capable of overseeing its implementation.

-A club should take care of its members’ personal information and ensure that it is only made available to officers or representatives needing to use it in the course of their duties.
+A club should take care of its members’ personal information and ensure that it is only made available to those who are legally entitled to receive it.
+It should also be equipped with its own privacy notice, which should refer to its privacy policy if it has one.

 Part B: Sight Classification Procedures